asharbutt/Research/docs/Probability Theory/Gaussian.md

 ---

 # The Gaussian Distribution
-The most widely used distribution accross all fields, also known as the bell curve, the Gaussian, or Standard Normal distribution is given bya symmetrical bell shaped continious distribution.
+The most widely used distribution accross all fields, also known as the bell curve, the Gaussian, or Standard Normal distribution is given by a symmetrical bell shaped continious distribution.

+## Normal PDF
-The density function of the normal distribution (the function that assigns a probability mass to an infinitely small interval on the distribution) is given by:
+The density function of the normal distribution (the function that assigns a probability density to an infinitely small interval on the distribution) is given by:

 $$f(x) = \frac{1}{\sigma \sqrt{2\pi}} e^{-\frac{(x - \mu)^2}{2\sigma^2}}$$

+An important note of this function is that the density function assigns a density to the value x, not a probability.
+This means that for a given interval, the density assigned to a value x can be greater than 1.

+What is important is that when we integrate, which is how we find the probability of a value, the integral is equal to 1 if we integrate over the entire real line.

+The $$\frac{1}{\sigma \sqrt{2\pi}}$$ makes sure that the integral equals 1 over R. This is different when compareed to probability mass functions, which assign an actual probability mass to a value x.
 ## Expectation of a Gaussian variable

 In order to find the exepctation of a normal random variable, recall that under the discrete setting, we use: